 If, for any reason, your hearing system does not operate properly, do NOT attempt to fix it yourself.
 Not only are you likely to violate any applicable warranties or insurance, you could easily cause further damage.

-Should your hearing system fail or perform poorly, check the guide on the next page for possible solutions.
+Should your hearing system fail or perform poorly, check the guide below for possible solutions.
 If problems continue, contact your hearing care professional for advice and assistance.
-They are able to solve many common problems right in their office or clinic.